Contents

 Maintenance Fee

-Use of all PGC space and facilities for research activities will be on a prepaid fee basis according to the attached fee schedule.
-Fees increase 4% per year.
-Research faculty are advised to include such fees in the budgets of grant proposals and in the budget planning process for continuing research activities such as MAES "Station projects," etc. Greenhouses, growth chambers and growth rooms are also subject to an Equipment Repair and Replacement (ERR) fee.
-Current rates are in the "Schedule of Use Fees" section below.
+Use of all PGC space and facilities for research activities or storage will be on a prepaid fee basis according to the attached fee schedule.
+Historically, fees have increased at a rate of 4% per year.
+Note that due to current inflationary forces, this number is under review and subject to change.
+Any changes to this fee structure will be transparent, and PGC users will be notified in advance.
+Research faculty are advised to include such fees in the budgets of grant proposals and in the budget planning process for continuing research activities such as MAES "Station projects," etc.

 Greenhouse Units